 Each study day has been designed to facilitate practitioners in meeting their own CPD requirements through a flexible and student-centred approach to contemporary topical issues.
-Available on different days that can be taken in any order, this rolling program of study sessions features different options of content:

 To be eligible for these study days, you must be a qualified prescriber, V100, V150,V300.